hcburkhead/JAVA-the-hud/README.md

 command line: Download the repo and run it in Python in it's own virtual environment (python venv -name-).
 It should detect your microphone after initializing run [java-activate]

-The GUI is a plasmoid accessed in KDE (This project requires Linux -I use Arch btw...) which will run after you have started the backend ^SEE ABOVE^
+The GUI is a plasmoid accessed in KDE (This project requires Linux -"I use Arch btw"- ...but can also be ran on MacOS) which will run after you have started the backend ^SEE ABOVE^